ATC Swap Info

 What if mine aren't good enough?

 This is a common worry that a lot of crafters have when entering a swap (especially for the first time).
-My best recommendation is a simple design executed well beats a complicated design executed poorly every single time.
-Keep it simple, and make sure your workmanship is top notch.
-There will be stampers at all different levels in this swap.
+My best recommendation: a simple design executed well beats a complicated design executed poorly every single time.
+Keep it simple, and give it your best.
+There will be creators of all different levels in this swap -- that's what makes these swaps so inspiring (and encouraging).

 What happens if I have to drop out?

-My first recommendation is to start your swap ASAP, that way if life throws you a curveball, your swap will already be done!
-However, life isn't always so accommodating around the fun stuff, so if you need to drop out, please notify me ASAP via email reply to let me know that you are unable to meet the deadline.
+My first recommendation is to start your swap ASAP, that way if life throws you a curve ball, your swap will already be done!
+However, life isn't always so accommodating around the fun stuff, so if you need to drop out, please notify the host ASAP via email to let them know that you are unable to meet the deadline.
+You can find the host contact information in your sign up confirmation email and on the announcement blog post.

 What happens if all the swaps arrive early?